AlexH192/k3s-cluster/README.md

 <br>During the long process of diagnosing and solving the issues, it was made clear that even one small mistake in the network configuration settings, YAML deployment files or trading bot code can cause a complete outage.
 Default configurations, both in UEFI and Linux, are likely to cause issues so special care must be taken in the initial configuration process.
 <br><br>Another major hurdle was the correct identification of issues in the first place-- with the completely headless design, these issues often resulted in disconnects, making it difficult to diagnose.
 Some issues could only be resolved with access to a video output source.
 This may not be possible in many environments, therefore I learned that changes must be made carefully and incompatibilities resolved fully before applying anything.

+## Skills Demonstrated
+The most significant skills demonstrated during the development of this project are:
+* Kubernetes (k3s)
+* Docker/Container Orchestration
+* GitHub Actions CI/CD Pipeline
+* PXE Network Booting
+* Tailscale
+* Prometheus/Grafana/Alertmanager
+* Python/REST APIs
+* Linux Server Administration
+* Wake-on-LAN and Time-based Power Management (Cron)
+* Hardware Modification and Diagnostics

+## Roadmap
+The current implementation still has some weak points in the case of a failure.
+Planned improvements include:
+* Longhorn distributed storage to eliminate Redis point of failure (Longhorn PVC)
+* Node death testing with ChaosMonkey to validate failover
+* Tweak trading strategy tolerances and parameters to increase profitability